Hold My Hand (Lady Gaga song): Chart performance

 The song entered at number six on the Canadian Digital Song Sales chart with just three days of tracking.
 A week later the song debuted at number 38 on the Canadian Hot 100, marking her 25th top 40 entry on the chart.
 In its sixth week on the chart, the song reached a new peak of number 25.
 The song debuted in the top 40 in Australia on the ARIA Singles Chart, making its entry at number 36, becoming her 30th top 40 entry there.
 In Australia, the song peaked at number 29 in its eighth week on the chart.
 In New Zealand, the song debuted at number 33 on the Top 40 Singles Chart following the release of Top Gun: Maverick.

 Throughout Europe, the single fared better.
 "Hold My Hand" entered the UK Singles Chart at number 51, before falling to number 60 the following week.
 In its fourth week on the chart, following the theatrical release of Top Gun: Maverick, the song climbed to a new peak position of number 24.
-It was the 22th best-selling song of 2022 in the UK.
+It was the 22nd best-selling song of 2022 in the UK.
 The song debuted at number 63 on the Swiss Singles Top 75 chart in its first half week of release, but entered the top 20 the following week after a full week of availability, charting at number 13.
 In Switzerland, the song reached a peak of number five.
-On Belgium's Wallonian Ultratop 50 Singles chart, the song reached a peak of number six.
+On Belgium's Wallonian Ultratop 50 Singles chart, the song reached a peak of number six, while peaking at top twenty in Flanders.
 In the Netherlands, the song debuted at number 35 on the Dutch Top 40 chart and at number 26 on the country's Single Tip chart, on the latter of which it later peaked at number one.

+In France, the song debuted outside of the top 100, at number 123 by the week of May 7, 2022.
+A few weeks later, the week of July 23, 2022, the song reached the top forty, at number 32, becoming Gaga's twenty-third top forty in the country, tying with Nicki Minaj and Rihanna as the artist with the most top forty.
+The song was later certified Diamond for more than 330,000 units sold.